Experimental Investigation of Time Series Classification using a Self-Pulsing Microring Resonator Network: Results

 \subsection{Classification using Single Pixel Representations with Optical Memory}

 In \cref{sec:multiport} we have shown that the nonlinear dynamics and memory provided by our MRR network can generate multiple representations of an input image, which are useful to improve the classification accuracy of a linear classifier.
 In this case, however, digital memory is still required for ML inference, since the linear classifier is applied to the recorded signals produced by the photonic network.
 In this section, we will instead study a case where no digital memory (of the signals to be processed) is required for ML inference, i.e. when the linear classifier is directly applied to the MRR network's outputs across various optical frequencies and spatial ports at a specific time, corresponding to a single pixel of the processed image (\cref{fig:single_pix_example}).
-This setting can be particularly useful when tackling ML tasks requiring memory on an edge computing system with stringent restriction on computational complexity, energy consumption or latency.
+It should be stressed that this demonstration is not about solving image classificaiton with high accuracy, but is meant to provide the reader with an idea of how much useful information can be conveyed by the MRR network output at a single time.
+This setting can be particularly useful when tackling simpler ML tasks requiring memory on an edge computing system with stringent restriction on computational complexity, energy consumption or latency.

 \Table{{ \textbf{Classification accuracy using a single time sample (or pixel).} The table presents the best test accuracy (4th column) achieved for a given dataset (1st column) and a given configuration of encoding (2nd column) and timestep duration (3rd column).
 The accuracy obtained in the out-of-resonance condition is shown in the 5th column. } } \br task & encoding & duration & accuracy & out-of-resonance\\ \mr MNIST & normal & \SI{10}{\nano\second} & \SI{49.30}{\percent} & \SI{24.58}{\percent}\\ MNIST & normal & \SI{20}{\nano\second} & \SI{46.43}{\percent} & \SI{23.64}{\percent}\\ MNIST & box & \SI{10}{\nano\second} & \SI{64.13}{\percent} & \SI{24.35}{\percent}\\ MNIST & box & \SI{20}{\nano\second} & \SI{62.05}{\percent} & \SI{24.90}{\percent}\\ MNIST & inverse & \SI{10}{\nano\second} & \SI{68.57}{\percent} & \SI{23.67}{\percent}\\ MNIST & inverse & \SI{20}{\nano\second} & \SI{64.09}{\percent} & \SI{24.29}{\percent}\\ \mr Fashion-MNIST & normal & \SI{10}{\nano\second} & \SI{53.13}{\percent} & \SI{25.16}{\percent}\\ Fashion-MNIST & normal & \SI{20}{\nano\second} & \SI{50.01}{\percent} & \SI{27.36}{\percent}\\ \br \endTable